Dedicated to women's health and well-being

 Definition

-Celiac disease is an autoimmune disease affecting the digestive tract.
-In susceptible people, eating food with gluten damages little protrusions in the small intestine (called villi) that absorb nutrients.
-The condition affects absorption of all nutrients, not just those in foods with gluten, so untreated patients often become malnourished.
-Gluten is found in wheat, rye, and barley.
+Celiac is an autoimmune disease of the digestive tract.
+With Celiac, eating food with gluten damages little protrusions in the small intestine.
+These protrusions, called villi, absorb nutrients from foods.
+The condition affects absorption of all nutrients.
+Untreated patients often become malnourished.

 Causes

-Doctors do not fully understand what causes celiac disease, but eating gluten seems to be involved.
-Most likely, patients whose immune systems are genetically predisposed develop the disease after exposure to gluten.
-There is some evidence that, in such people, earlier exposure in infancy causes more severe disease than later exposure.
+Doctors do not fully understand what causes celiac disease.
+Eating gluten seems to be involved.
+There is most likely a genetic factor.
+Patients with specific genes develop the disease after exposure to gluten.
+There is some evidence that earlier exposure in infancy causes more severe disease than later exposure.

 Risk Factors